 Installation

-On this page you will install the Stackable Airflow Operator, the software that Airflow depends on - Postgresql and Redis - as well as the commons, secret and listener operator which are required by all Stackable Operators.
+Install the Stackable Airflow operator, the software that Airflow depends on — PostgreSQL and Redis — as well as the commons, secret and listener operator which are required by all Stackable operators.

-Postgresql is required by Airflow to store metadata about DAG runs, and Redis is required by the Celery executor to schedule and/or queue DAG jobs.
-They are components that may well already be available for customers, in which case we treat them here as pre-requisites for an airflow cluster and hence as part of the installation process.
-These components will be installed using Helm.
+PostgreSQL is required by Airflow to store metadata about DAG runs, and Redis is required by the Celery executor to schedule and/or queue DAG jobs.
+They are components that may well already be available for customers, in which case they are treated as prerequisites for an Airflow cluster and hence as part of the installation process.
+Install these components using Helm.
 Note that specific versions are declared:

 helm repo add bitnami https://charts.bitnami.com/bitnami